 The exodus of experienced prosecutors, already underway in the wake of the failed prosecution of the Freddie Gray case, has accelerated over the last year.

 A notable departure was the recent retirement of her chief deputy, Michael Schatzow, one of the lead prosecutors in the Gray case.

 “Junior prosecutors who handled misdemeanor cases are stepping into murder and other felony cases,” a former SAO staffer who left in frustration told The Brew.
 “The lights are on, but no one’s home.”

-Meanwhile Mosby was becoming an increasingly polarizing figure.
+Meanwhile Mosby had become an increasingly polarizing figure.

 Lionized by national media as a “progressive Black prosecutor,” she was being hammered from the left in Baltimore for among other things, her prosecution of a Black man named Keith Davis Jr.

 Incarcerated since 2015, Davis has been prosecuted by Mosby’s office four times without any resulting conviction.

 Other voices, including that of Maryland Republican Gov. Larry Hogan, were attacking Mosby for her office’s policy to stop prosecuting drug possession and prostitution.

 In her letter asking Cumming to investigate, Mosby made her case at one point this way: